NoellePatterson/ffc-readme/metrics.md

 * Magnitude
 * Timing
 * Duration from start of dry season low flows until the start of the wet season of the next water year
-* Number of zero-flow days during the dry season period